 FALL 2014 New Faculty Orientation

-Each semester the CETL also hosts an evening orientation for adjunct instructors who are new to the university.
-Participants meet new colleagues, explore the academic culture at AU and are introduced to key instructional resources across the university.
-Instructors attend special sessions that are designed specifically for their professional environment.
+Each semester the CETL also hosts an evening orientation for adjunct instructors where participants meet new colleagues, explore the academic culture at AU and are introduced to key instructional resources across the university.
+Special sessions are designed specifically to address the undergraduate and graduate learning environments.
 AU faculty members provide discussion and guidance related to the many aspects of the faculty experience.
-The session is interactive and designed to promote discussion and the opportunity to ask questions.
+Some sessions are interactive and designed to promote discussion and the opportunity to ask questions.

 FALL 2014 New Adjunct Instructor Orientation